minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 Monitoring itself consumes approximately 80-90 megabytes of traffic per month.
 Mining - 70-90 megabytes.
 In total, this means 150-180 megabytes per month from one ASIC.

 #### I decided to update the image remotely (hive-replace).
 How to monitor the status of the update?
-Log into your rig on HiveShell.
+Log into your rig on Hive Shell.
 After entering the update command, you will see the download and installation process.

 ### Autotune
 #### Does autotune lower or increase the voltage?